 I hope you enjoy this “hot off the keyboard” new scene.
-I’m sharing it now to pique your interest in a new series about the children of Toran Lathan and the Healer Aileana from HIGHLAND HEALER (Highland Talents Book 1).
-This will serve as the prologue to the first book.
+I’m sharing it now to pique your interest in a new series about the children of Toran Lathan and the Healer Aileana from HIGHLAND HEALER (Highland Talents Series).
+This will serve as the prologue to the first book, HIGHLAND PRODIGY (Highland Talents Heritage Series).
 And just wait until you meet Jamie all grown up!
 You’re going to love him.
 In the meantime, I hope you enjoy reading about wee Jamie, named, of course, for Toran’s closest friend.

 Healer Aileana, wife of Laird Toran Lathan, hiked up her skirts and chased her young son across the flower-strewn ground.
 Spring was turning to summer, filling the glen with color.
 The perfumed air was a lovely change from the smells of people and animals inside the keep, as was the hum of bees replacing the clang of the blacksmith’s hammer.

 “Come back here, ye wee scamp!”
-Butterflies scattered in wee Jamie’s path, forming a dancing cloud around his narrow shoulders that Aileana never tired of seeing.
+Butterflies scattered in wee Jamie’s path, forming a dancing cloud around his narrow shoulders, a sight Aileana never tired of seeing.

 This chase was a game they’d played often in the meadow below the their home, the Aerie, since wee Jamie learned to walk—and to run.
 He was happiest outdoors, while his slightly elder brother and sister triplets preferred to be in their nursery along with the twins, another lass and lad who’d arrived almost two years later and now spent most of their awake time terrorizing the nurse.